Sharpe's Longclaw

 About the Sharpe's Longclaw

 The Sharpe's Longclaw belongs to the family Motacillidae, within the order Passeriformes.
-These birds typically live typically 3-5 years in the wild..
+These birds typically live average 5-7 years with a max recorded of 10 years..

 How to Identify a Sharpe's Longclaw